achusubhash/Guess-the-number/README.md

-A simple Guess the number game codeusing python
+A simple Guess the number game code using python